mmeyer724/Frameworkless/README.md

 ```

-Then you can collect spot in your controllers.
+And finally from your controller:

 ```php
     private $spot;